-Our Customer Support team is always here to help review or change your school's Internet Safety & Security Services settings, including the web filtering categories.
-You can also use MyN4L's Web Filtering tool to customise your school's settings and block or unblock specific websites.
+Our Customer Support team is always here to help review or change your school's Safe & Secure Internet settings, including the web filtering categories.
 If you don't have an IT provider, we can put you in touch with our IT panel members in your area.
-Call us on 0800 532 764 or email support@n4l.co.nz.
+Call us on 0800 LEARNING (0800 532 764) or email support@n4l.co.nz.